Warner Bros. Television Studios: From 1967 to 2000

-For four years, from 1967 to 1971, the company's lone output was the existing television series The F.B.I., by 1970, several of the former talent from 20th Century-Fox Television as well as former agent writers was defected to Warner Bros., such as Paul Monash, Rod Amateau, Bill Idelson and Harvey Miller, Saul Turteltaub and Bernie Orenstein, Jerry Gardner and Dee Caruso, Hal Kanter and A.J.
-Carothers.
-By 1971, the company returned to prime-time shows after producing one show for four years.
-One of the first shows upon returning were the NBC shows Nichols and The Jimmy Stewart Show and the CBS show The Chicago Teddy Bears.
-Also that year, animation studio Filmation and Warner Bros. entered a deal to produce cartoons for film and television, with its television subsidiary having global distribution rights.
+For four years, from 1967 to 1971, Warner Bros.
+Television's sole output was the existing television series The F.B.I..
+By 1970, several former personnel from 20th Century-Fox Television, as well as former agent-writers, had moved to Warner Bros., including Paul Monash, Rod Amateau, Bill Idelson and Harvey Miller, Saul Turteltaub and Bernie Orenstein, Jerry Gardner and Dee Caruso, and Hal Kanter and A. J. Carothers.
+By 1971, Warner Bros.
+Television had returned to prime-time production after producing only one show for four years.
+Among its first shows upon returning were the NBC series Nichols and The Jimmy Stewart Show and the CBS series The Chicago Teddy Bears.
+That same year, animation studio Filmation and Warner Bros. entered into a deal to produce cartoons for film and television, with Warner Bros.
+Television holding global distribution rights.

-In 1975, the stars of Lynda Carter, Warner Bros. and DC Comics produced the television series Wonder Woman.
-National was purchased by Kinney National Company in 1967 and remained the part of the company until Kinney bought Warner Bros. in 1969.
-Also that year, the company secured a deal with Bill Carruthers and his production company to develop its game shows and other videotaped programming.
+In 1975, the stars of Lynda Carter, Warner Bros. and National Comics Publications produced the television series Wonder Woman.
+National Comics Publications was purchased by Kinney National Company in 1967 and remained the part of the company until Kinney bought Warner Bros. in 1969.
+Also that year, Warner Bros.
+Television secured a deal with Bill Carruthers and his production company to develop its game shows and other videotaped programming.

-In 1976, the company acquired The Wolper Organization, producer of Chico and the Man and Welcome Back, Kotter.
+In 1976, Warner Bros.
+Television acquired The Wolper Organization, producer of Chico and the Man and Welcome Back, Kotter.
 In 1978, Stan Margulies, who produced Roots, signed a three-year exclusive contract with the studio.
 The following week, Warner had acquired contracts with big names like James Komack, Danny Arnold, the trio of Don Nicholl, Michael Ross and Bernie West (NRW) and the duo of Alan Blye and Bob Einstein to distribute programs worldwide.

-In 1979, WBTV produced the television series The Dukes of Hazzard.
+In 1979, Warner Bros.
+Television produced the television series The Dukes of Hazzard.

 In 1980, Phillip Saltzman and his Woodruff Productions company signed a deal with the studio.

 In 1982, Aaron Spelling and his production company had struck a deal with the studio to distribute the shows.
 The pact would continue until 1988.